-Operators of Case vehicles will appreciate the quality of engineering they enjoy while working and the positive impact their skid steers and compact track loaders have on the environment.
-However, like many other models of small industrial equipment, Case vehicles are only as good as the rubber tracks they sit on.
+Operators of Case machines will appreciate the quality of engineering they enjoy while working and the positive impact their skid steers and compact track loaders have on the environment.
+However, like many other models of small industrial equipment, Case skid steers are only as good as the rubber tracks they sit on.
 Over time, these tracks become degraded and require replacement; when that happens, we can provide the perfect solution.

 When the tracks do need to be replaced, Skid Heaven is a great place to start.
 A big reason behind why we’re so effective at providing track replacements is that we have real-world experience.
 We know what it’s like to operate an agriculture business and how seemingly small problems, such as a broken track, can have a real impact on the already high-pressure world of managing a business.

-Furthermore, for those times when something does go wrong, here at Skid Heaven we’re more than happy to help you get the help you need through our warranty plans, which you can read about here.
+Furthermore, for those times when something does go wrong, here at Skid Heaven we’re more than happy to help you get the help you need through our industry-leading warranty process.

 Can’t Find Your Case Rubber Tracks Model?

 It may be that you can’t find the exact model you need in our online catalog – this is completely understandable, given the differences in track sizing and other configuration points you may have.
 If you can’t find the right size, simply request a quote on the website or call us on 952-260-2760.
 We’re confident we’ll have the right track for you.